usamahamid/app-contacts/README.md

 # My Contacts

-A simple Xamarin app named *My Contacts*.
+A Xamarin.Forms app named *My Contacts*.
 The app is a simple list of contacts, each of which can be viewed in a detail screen and modified in an edit screen.
 It runs on iOS, Android, and UWP.
 It is powered by an ASP.NET Core web API backend.

 ![Screenshots of My Contact app](/art/mycontacts.png)